Air Canada: COVID-19 pandemic

 Travel restrictions caused by the COVID-19 pandemic forced Air Canada to heavily restrict service.
 On 18 March 2020, the airline announced it would suspend most of its flights by 31 March.
 Service began to return to normal on 22 May, with flights to more cities being added over the summer.
 In its first quarterly financial report, Air Canada announced it had lost CA$1.05 billion, compared to a profit of CA$345 million in Q1 2019.
 The airline similarly suffered in the third quarter, reporting a loss of CA$685 million.
 It stated capacity in the fourth quarter of the 2020 fiscal year would be 75 percent lower than the previous year.
 In June 2022, after the provincial governments across the country began lifting pandemic-era restrictions, Air Canada announced it was cancelling over 150 daily flights in the summer due to unprecedented and unexpected pressure in the aviation industry.

 In April 2021, the Government of Canada acquired 6.4% of Air Canada as a part of a $5.9 billion COVID-19 related assistance package, and has not ruled out further investment.
+In 2024, the Government sold its stake in Air Canada, confirming they "...did not intend to be a long-term owner of the shares."

+In September 2022, Air Canada welcomed the Government of Canada's decision to lift remaining COVID-19 restrictions, including requirements for wearing masks on aircraft, testing and quarantine, and the compulsory use of ArriveCAN beginning 1 October 2022 and noted that the measures were not justified by science.

+Flight attendants strike

+In August 2025, Air Canada experienced a work stoppage involving more than 10,000 flight attendants represented by the Canadian Union of Public Employees.
+The strike began on 16 August and led to the cancellation of approximately 130,000 passenger journeys per day.

+A tentative agreement was reached on 19 August, and operations resumed later that day.
+The wage component of the agreement was subsequently rejected by 99.1% of members, although other provisions remained in effect.

+The strike resulted in 3,200 flight cancellations and an estimated revenue loss of C$430 million.